testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #draft`

-:white_check_mark:  **Do:** Run few, just a few,
+:white_check_mark:  **Do:** Run few, just a few, MQ tests with the same infrastructure and configuration like production to reveal installation and configuration issues

-Ideas: Test is different because not related to your own code, requies real infra, better done on production,
+Ideas: Queue names are wrong maybe, some things can get checked only using the real product, some things are too slow,

 <br/>